 The problem with the term “evidence-based skincare” is that it is not a legal definition and is often used incorrectly.
 When this term is used, think about these issues:

-- Usually, only one skincare product is tested rather than the entire skincare routine
+- Only one skincare product is tested rather than the entire skincare routine

-- Usually, only one brand of products is tested, rather than choosing the best skin care products from each brand.
+- Only one brand of products is tested, rather than choosing the best skin care products from each brand.

-Where Is The Best Place To Find Easy Unbiased Skincare Research Articles?
+Where Is The Best Place To Learn About Skin Care Science?

 Where To Find The Best Skincare Research Articles?